ethereum/ethereum-org-website/src/content/zero-knowledge-proofs.md

 ### Reducing bribery and collusion in on-chain voting {#secure-blockchain-voting}

-Unlike traditional voting, blockchain voting schemes are ideal for many reasons: they are fully auditable, secure against attacks, resistant to censorship, and free of geographical constraints.
-But even on-chain voting schemes aren't immune to the problem of **collusion** plaguing traditional voting.
+Blockchain voting schemes have many favorable characteristics: they are fully auditable, secure against attacks, resistant to censorship, and free of geographical constraints.
+But even on-chain voting schemes aren't immune to the problem of **collusion**.

 Defined as “coordinating to limit open competition by deceiving, defrauding, and misleading others,” collusion may take the form of a malicious actor influencing voting by offering bribes.
 For example, Alice might receive a bribe from Bob to vote for `option B` on a ballot even if she prefers `option A`.